TagnumElite/niftools_sphinx_theme/README.rst

    :alt: Code Style: Black

-NifTools_ Sphinx_ theme was created to mimick the NifTools_ website, which is running a modified version of YummyJekyl_.
+NifTools_ Sphinx_ theme was created to mimick the NifTools_ website, which is running a `modified version <https://github.com/niftools/niftools.github.io>`_ of Yummy-Jekyl_.

 Features
 ========